 Authentication

-Nuxt Kirby supports multiple authentication methods to work with different Kirby setups.
-Choose the method that best fits your project requirements.
+Nuxt Kirby supports multiple authentication methods.
+Choose the one that fits your Kirby setup.

 TIP